kazabooboo/gizra.com/app/_posts/2016-02-24-xss-attack-caught.md

 <!-- more -->

+Assuming you are creating some dummy data during the development - you should create an "XSS Example" for each content type, vocabulary etc.

+But creating dummy data after each re-install during the development is annoying.
 All Gizra's projects are scaffolded from our home grown [hedley generator](/content/yo-hedley/), which comes with migration files that help with adding dummy and real content to your Drupal site.
 What we do when we add our own dummy migration data, so every time we rebuild the site it comes with some content, is add some data that has deliberate XSS in the title, body and text fields.

 <div class="thumbnail">
   <img src="{{BASE_PATH}}/assets/images/posts/xss-attack/image1.jpg">